Music Has Been Called the Universal Language: Exploring its Power and Impact

 Q: Is music truly universal, or are there cultural variations in musical preferences?

 A: While the fundamental human response to music is remarkably consistent, cultural variations in musical preferences are undeniable.
 Different cultures have developed unique musical styles, instruments, and traditions, reflecting their unique histories and cultural values.
-However, this diversity doesn't negate the universality of the emotional impact and social functions of music.
+Even so, this diversity doesn't negate the universality of the emotional impact and social functions of music.

 Q: Can music be used to bridge cultural divides?